dmikusa/s12gx-2014-fastest-servlets/LoadTestResults/Results.md

 These tests were all performed with similar parameters.
 The goal was to send 50k requests to the Tomcat server from each of two clients and see how Tomcat handles it.
 In all of the tests but one, we setup 25 concurent users on each client, for a total of 50 concurrent users.

 For all of the tests we are running Tomcat version 8.0.12.
-Test 1 to 4 are running an out-of-the-box configuration, with only these two JVM options.
+Test 1 to 4 are running an out-of-the-box configuration, with only these two JVM options and the addition of a certification for HTTPS.

   - java.net.preferIPv4Stack=true
   - java.security.egd=file:/dev/./urandom
-  - configure HTTPS connector to use certificate

 Test 5 - 7 are running on an out-of-the-box configuration with APR.
 These are the only customizations.